Unrivaled reliability and highly efficient. Mitsubishi Electric Uninterruptible Power Supply systems for maximum critical infrastructure protection.

-Pure lead batteries are a type of VRLA battery but have some differences compared to the traditional VRLA people are often familiar with.
-Though each manufacturer has differences in what they refer to as pure lead batteries, the two most common traits are:
+A Pure Lead battery is a type of VRLA battery but have some differences compared to the traditional VRLA people are often familiar with.
+Though each manufacturer has differences in what they refer to as a Pure Lead battery, the two most common traits are:

-These more appealing features do, however, come with an upfront cost that is slightly than VRLA but less than VLA.
+The advanced features of Pure Lead batteries do, however, come with an up-front cost that is slightly more than VRLA, but less than VLA.

 You will need to assess your cost/benefit priorities before making a decision.
-As pure lead batteries need to be replaced less often than their VRLA counterparts, the higher upfront cost could be worthwhile – especially if you only require the short 5 minute or less runtime.
+As Pure Lead batteries need to be replaced less often than traditional lead acid VRLA batteries, the higher upfront cost could be worthwhile – especially if you require a shorter than 5-minute runtime or need increased power density.

-Explore our runtime vs. load graphs for VRLA batteries.
+Explore our runtime vs. load graphs for VRLA & Pure Lead batteries.

 Reach out to our knowledgeable team of Project Application Engineers to learn more about the different UPS lead acid battery types and determine which one best suits your critical power needs.